PassingBoredom/glassshelf/hackadayu/my_solutions.md

 # Solutions to each exercise
 even if trivial, this will serve a proof of memory also should show thought process for clarity (and to reread?)
+I didn't use the DockerFile because I didn't see it nor bother with installing it but I got quite far?

 ## E: C1
 - Purpose: looks for a password